-Anyone who knows the first thing about me will tell you that I have a fondness for the ancient world.
-I have invested considerable time and energy over the years studying the cultures and languages of antiquity, and if I had a coin for every time I was asked why I’m not an archaeologist or historian I would own the entire Bibliotheca Alexandrina.
-It has to be said, though, that I’d make a pretty shoddy historian.
+Anyone who knows me will tell you that I have a fondness for the ancient world.
+I have invested considerable time and energy over the years studying the cultures and languages of antiquity, but it has to be said that I’d make a pretty shoddy historian.
 My idea of instructing my students in the Battle of Actium would be to toss them into the Ionian Sea, minus floats, and tell them to petition Neptune for their lives.
 Look, it wasn’t much different for Octavian and that hunk of prime Roman manflesh, Mark Antony.
 But while I do have a thing for all things old and crumbly (especially cheese), if there is one thing I am not guilty of, it’s idealising the past.
 Not anymore.

 A few days ago I had a couple of houseguests who tore through my larder like rabid wildebeest.
 While sharing a jug of the good stuff one frightfully cold evening, they launched into a curiously sentimental ode to the ancients and singled out sex, of all things, to illustrate their point.
 The ancient world, they said, was a perpetual and indiscriminate bacchanal.
 Right.
 It is a miracle they managed to build Stonehenge and raise the Parthenon amidst all that incessant merrymaking.
 Ay dios mío.
 Where do I start.
 Perhaps with the Greeks, whose idea of sexual indiscrimination was to shut women out of the governing strata of their city-states and confine them to their homes (and yet we perceive the ancient Greeks to be enlightened).
 Those depictions of carousing women on Grecian amphorae?
 Hetaera, a type of highly skilled prostitute or courtesan.
 The situation wasn’t much better in Rome, especially if you were not a member of the Patrician class.
 But at least in Rome women could come and go as they pleased.
 Hail Claudiuvs!